 Discover One Of West Virginia’s Most Majestic Waterfalls – No Hiking Necessary

-this ultimate waterfall road trip in West Virginia.
-On this trip, Cathedral Falls is only one of nine waterfalls on a route through central WV.
+Perhaps one waterfall isn’t enough for you.
+Would you like to see more?
+Are you still curious about “waterfalls near me” in the Mountain State?
+We hear you!
+Check out this ultimate waterfall road trip in West Virginia.
+On this trip, Cathedral Falls is only one of nine waterfalls on a route through central West Virginia.